achimcc/codingconnects/src/content/posts/2021-03-17---The SAM Pattern.md

-Visualizing the reactive loop of the SAM pattern in a flowchart, I follow the naming conventions of the directories and function/parameter names in my code:
+While I visualize the reactive loop of the SAM pattern in a flowchart, I follow the naming conventions of the directories and function/parameter names in my code: